 Applicant Eligibility

-Grants: All fifty states may apply.
+All fifty States may apply.

-Each state may only submit one application.
+Each State can only submit one application.

 Beneficiary Eligibility